 How do you use drip campaigns for Recruitment Marketing?

 There are many options for how you might use drip campaigns in a Recruitment Marketing context.
-However, these can be divided into two high-level categories to make things a bit clearer:
+However, these can be divided into two high-level categories:

 One-to-one drip campaigns